ProtonMail vs Mailfence 2026 | Which Is Better?

 - You're in a professional context where OpenPGP signature verification matters

-Honestly, for most individuals making the switch from Gmail or Outlook, ProtonMail is the easier recommendation.
+For most individuals making the switch from Gmail or Outlook, ProtonMail is the easier recommendation.
 The apps are better, the security architecture is stronger, and the overall trust signals are higher.
-But if you're a small business or freelancer who needs document collaboration and privacy, Mailfence is worth a closer look.
+But for a small business or freelancer who needs document collaboration and privacy, Mailfence is worth a closer look.

 Frequently Asked Questions